Specialized Treatment for Urinary Retention in NYC

 Frequent urination may be a sign of urinary retention.
 With complete urinary retention, you may feel that your bladder is full and you need to urinate but unable to pass urine.
 Slow urine stream and waking up at night to urinate may also be signs of urinary retention.
 Blood in urine and frequent UTI may also be caused by urinary retention.

 What is the normal amount of urine that can be left in the bladder after urination?

-The amount of urine left in the urinary bladder after voiding, depends on the age and gender of the patient, The medications they may be taking and their medical condition.
+The amount of urine left in the urinary bladder after voiding, depends on the age and gender of the patient, Some medications and medical problems such as diabetes or multiple sclerosis may affect how well the bladder empties.
 To some extent, the amount of urine present in the bladder prior to urination also affects how much is left at the end of urination.